 People with stress, anxiety or depression often suffer a foggy or muzzy mind, as both memory and concentration are affected.
 This can also be caused by toxins or pathogens, so liver and other detox support is crucial, as are foods promoting better gut stability.
 There are a number of specific herbs that can have a positive effect on cognition and memory.

-Finally, nutritional deficiencies can also affect the nerves and brain function, so testing and dietary can be beneficial.
+Finally, nutritional deficiencies can also affect the nerves and brain function, so testing and dietary advice can be beneficial.

 By Lloyd Gee